Beyond-Finance/feature_map/README.md

 bin/feature_map for_feature 'Onboarding' > tmp/onboarding_feature_report.md
 ```

-## Usage: Generating a `FEATURES.yml` file
+## Usage: Generating a `assignments.yml` file

-A `FEATURES.yml` file captures a mapping of files within a repository to their corresponding feature and a mapping of features to their corresponding files.
-When you run `bin/featuremap validate`, a `FEATURES.ymle` file will automatically be generated and updated.
+A `assignments.yml` file captures a mapping of files within a repository to their corresponding feature and a mapping of features to their corresponding files.
+When you run `bin/featuremap validate`, a `assignments.ymle` file will automatically be generated and updated.

 ## Proper Configuration & Validation